binarymist/HolisticInfoSec-For-WebDevelopers-Fascicle0/manuscript/markdown/main/chapter8.md

 Created by Muris Kurgas AKA j0rgan.
 This tool is easy to use and can be used in an interactive style `-i` where it interviews the person running it before it goes ahead and creates the wordlist output.
 We installed this in the [Tooling Setup](#tooling-setup-kali-linux-tools-i-use-that-need-adding-to-kali-linux-cupp) chapter.

 Once you have git cloned it, as always check the source confirming what you are about to run.
 Then run it.
-I like to use the interactive mode `-i`. run it with no arguments to see the help screen.
+I like to use the interactive mode `-i`. run it with no arguments to see the help screen. `cd` into `/opt/cupp/`.

 Also have a look through the config file prior to running and change any settings you want to fine tune.
 It is all pretty straight forward.